K\'arm\'an vortex street for the generalized surface quasi-geostrophic equation: Construction for the gSQG equation with

-in the sense of measures.
 We say a function is $l$-periodic, if it takes $l$ as a period in $x_2$ direction.
 To ensure that the energy of solution is finite, we are to consider the problem in some typical period.
-For this purpose, we denote $(-\Delta)_*^s$ as $(-\Delta)^s$ acting on $l$-periodic functions and restricted in the typical period $\mathbb R\times (-l/2,l/2)$, which is given by the explicit formula
+For this purpose, we denote $(-\Delta)_*^s$ as $(-\Delta)^s$ acting on $l$-periodic functions and restricted in the typical infinite strip domain $\mathbb R\times (-l/2,l/2)$ corresponding to the period, which is given by the explicit formula

 where

 and $\psi(x)$ is some $l$-periodic restricted in $\mathbb R\times (-l/2,l/2)$.
 We can also denote the inverse of $(-\Delta)_*^s$ as $(-\Delta)_*^{-s}$ with the integral representation

 for scalar function $\vartheta(x)$ with $supp(\vartheta(x))\subset \mathbb R\times (-l/2,l/2)$.